Skip to main content

 CLI Commands

-osmosis train status my-run
+osmosis train info my-run

-osmosis train metrics my-run
+osmosis train info my-run --output results/my-run.json

 Platform Dashboard